Heather Mack: Trial

-On August 15, 2014, both Mack and Schaeffer were designated as prisoners.
-On August 20th, a urine test confirmed that Mack was pregnant, which was initially thought to be a ruse for her to be sent home.
-September 19th, Schaeffer admitted to killing Sheila and Heather admitted to helping him stuff the body into the suitcase.
+On August 15, 2014, both Mack and Schaefer were designated as prisoners.
+On August 20, a urine test confirmed that Mack was pregnant, which was initially thought to be a ruse for her to be sent home.
+On September 19th, Schaefer admitted to killing Sheila and Heather admitted to helping him stuff the body into the suitcase.
 They were both charged with premeditated murder on January 14, 2015, for which the punishment could have been death by firing squad.

-Schaeffer claimed that he had killed Sheila Von Wiese Mack after she had threatened to kill their unborn baby, and choked him for half a minute.
-Heather Mack was sentenced to 10 years in prison, and Tommy Schaeffer to 18 years in April 2015.
+Schaefer claimed that he had killed Sheila Von Wiese Mack after she had threatened to kill their unborn baby, and choked him for half a minute.
+Heather Mack was sentenced to 10 years in prison, and Tommy Schaefer to 18 years in April 2015.
 Judges said during sentencing that they were lenient to Heather because she had given birth to a baby.

-On September 23, 2015 the cousin of Tommy Schaefer, Robert Bibbs, was arrested in Chicago on federal charges for conspiracy for advising Mack and Schaefer about how to kill Mack's mother.
-He was sentenced to 9 years in prison on June 2nd, 2017 on one count of conspiracy to commit foreign murder.
-The plea deal stated that Bibbs was aware that Heather had offered Tommy $50,000 to kill her mother, and that Bibbs advised Schaefer on how to kill her, that he encouraged him to kill her.
+On September 23, 2015, the cousin of Tommy Schaefer, Robert Bibbs, was arrested in Chicago on federal charges for conspiracy for advising Mack and Schaefer about how to kill Mack's mother.
+He was sentenced to 9 years in prison on June 2, 2017, on one count of conspiracy to commit foreign murder.
+The plea deal stated that Bibbs was aware that Heather had offered Tommy $50,000 to kill her mother, and that Bibbs advised Schaefer on how to kill her, and that he encouraged him to kill her.

 Trust fund lawsuits

 Mack was the beneficiary of a $1.6 million trust fund from her mother, which would pay her small annual payments until the age of 30, and then the balance at that time.

 During the court case, up to $150,000 was initially approved to cover legal expenses, plus smaller payments for food and personal expenses.
 Sheila's brother, Bill Wiese, the administrator of the estate, expressed concern that the money was being used to cover bribes, when a demand came from her Indonesian lawyer for a further $200,000 lump sum.

-The final disposition of the trust fund was resolved in a 2018 settlement in favor of Heather's daughter.
+The final disposition of the trust fund was resolved in a 2018 settlement in favor of Heather's daughter, Estelle" Stella" Schaefer (born March 17, 2015).